ywseo/ywseo.github.io/_portfolio/portfolio-2.md

 ---
-title: "Where Mobile Robots Are At"
+title: "Enabling Mobile Robots to Know Where They are at Given Time"
-excerpt: "Enabling mobile robots to know where they are at given time."
+excerpt: "Visual odometry, lateral localization."
 collection: portfolio
 ---